 - Wool Baselayers (think long underwear…but fancier and not as itchy)

 - Multi-Layered Ski Jacket with Powder Skirt (Helps keep the snow out if you fall)

-- Polarized Sport Sunglasses (Better protects your eyes from sun and cold)
+- Polarized Sport Sunglasses (Choose wrap style to better protect eyes from sun and wind)

 - Easy-to-Pack Sunscreen (it might be cold, but the sunshine can still burn high atop the mountain!)

 - Avalanche Safety Gear: If you are doing any backcountry or remote trail skiing, it’s imperative to be Avalanche Aware and bring the proper safety gear.

 Here are my top picks for where to go cross-country skiing in Montana.
 Some of these locations provide groomed trails, while others are a great option for backcountry skiing.